 If we examine in Table 1 a portion of the data matrix we can see that each log RT observation for each subject is given a separate data line.
 Each line contains columns for the subject’s unique indentifier (ID number), the exact stimulus word used (such as “confident” and “anxious”), the valence of each word (coded -0.5 if negative and 0.5 if positive) and the temporal order in which each word was presented to this subject (e.g., 1st, 15th, etc.).
 As is usual, stimulus ordering was randomized and each subject encountered a different order.

 Our model specifies that in the population, a person’s log reaction time can be different for positively valenced and negatively valenced traits, and it allows this difference to vary across persons.
+In other words, our model accounts for the fact that some people tend to respond faster to positive than negative traits, while others tend to respond to them at relatively equal speeds or even respond faster to negative traits.
 This model is parametrically identical to a standard repeated-measures model with replications (Kirk, Winer, Maxwell & Delaney).
-As we will see, when estimated using from current mixed-model software, the output of this model is much more informative about the existence and size of causal heterogeneity than the output of a traditional repeated-measures ANOVA model.
+As we will see, when estimated using current mixed-model software, the output of this model is much more informative about the existence and size of causal heterogeneity than the output of a traditional repeated-measures ANOVA model.

 The model can be written as follows:

 Some readers will recognize Eq.
 1, 2, 3 as a multilevel model expressed in Bryk and Raudenbush’s (2000) notation.
 In Eq.
-1, the logRT observed for subject j (1, 2, …67) for stimulus valence i (-0.5, 0.5) is a function of an overall level for subject j, , and an effect of valence, , that is specific to each subject j.
+1, the logRT observed for subject j (1, 2, …62) for stimulus valence i (-0.5, 0.5) is a function of an overall level for subject j, , and an effect of valence, , that is specific to each subject j.
+In this example, subjects with a greater value for B0j would tend to respond to traits more slowly than subjects with a lesser value for B0j.
+Similarly, subjects with a greater value for B1j would tend to respond faster to positive than negative traits, whereas those with a negative value for B1j would tend to respond faster to negative traits.
 In Eq.
 2, between-subject variability in overall levels is composed of a level for the typcial subject, , and , each subject’s specific deviation (positive or negative) from that average.
 In Eq.
 3, between-subject variability in the valence effect is composed of an effect for the typical subject, , and , each subject’s specific deviation (positive or negative) from that average.
 Finally, Eq.
 4 is the same information presented in a single, mixed-model equation form.
 It is obtained by substituting Eqs.
 2 and 3 into Eq.
 1. We assume that the deviations of actual logRTs from their predicted values, the , are normally distributed with the same variance within valence condition.
 In addition, we assume that the subject-level random effects, and are normally distributed with mean zero, variances and , and covariance .
 For a more elaborate introduction to these eqauations and their assumptions, see Bolger and Laurenceau (2013).

 We will begin by estimating this model using mixed-model software in SPSS and R. The datasets are in the corresponding binary form.
 The syntax requred to estimate the model in SPSS is as follows: